ianstormtaylor/slate/docs/guides/rendering.md

 }
 ```

 > 🤖 Be sure to mix in `props.attributes` and render `props.children` in your node components!
-The attributes required for utilities like Slate's `findDOMNode`, and the children are the actual text content of your nodes.
+The attributes are required for utilities like Slate's `findDOMNode`, and the children are the actual text content of your nodes.

-Or course, you don't have to use simple HTML elements, you can use your own custom React components too:
+You don't have to use simple HTML elements, you can use your own custom React components too:

 ```js
 function renderNode(props) {